annamccartan3/annamccartan3/README.md

 ## :sunflower: Hi there!

-I'm **Anna**, an incoming Master's student in **Bioinformatics & Computational Biology** at University College Cork.
+I'm **Anna**, a master's student in **Bioinformatics & Computational Biology** at University College Cork.
 As a Rotary Global Grant Scholar, I'm committed to using my graduate education to enhance medical outcomes through data-driven research.
 I graduated from the University of Notre Dame, where I studied Biochemistry and Data Science.
 In my free time, I love hiking, reading mystery novels, and solving crossword puzzles!

 ---